Amy Jump: Life and work

 Jump does not give interviews or appear publicly to promote her films.
 Of working together, and of Jump's own approach to work and publicity, Wheatley has said:I like the fact that we’re a couple making films, it makes it interesting...
 She’s completely outside of the industry, she doesn’t do interviews and doesn’t particularly like going up to London to events.
 She just wants to do the work, get in and get out.
 She’s not a cinephile, but she really cares about image and storytelling from her own unique perspective.
 But we’ve always had an agreement that I’ll be kind of like the face of it, I do all the press and that.

 Unrealized projects

-Owing to the period of financial uncertainty when Wheatley lost his job, during which they almost defaulted on their mortgage, he and Jump have multiple projects in development at any given time.
-As-yet unmade scripts of Jump's include a remake of The Wages of Fear, adaptations of the Frank Miller and Geof Darrow comic book Hard Boiled and the video game Gauntlet, an original sci-fi film called Freakshift and a romantic comedy inspired by What’s Up, Doc?.
+Wheatley and Jump have multiple projects in development at any given time.
+As-yet unmade scripts of Jump's include a remake of The Wages of Fear, adaptations of the Frank Miller and Geof Darrow comic book Hard Boiled and the video game Gauntlet, an original sci-fi film called Freakshift and a romantic comedy inspired by What's Up, Doc?

 In April 2019, she was hired to write a script for a planned sequel to Tomb Raider, with Wheatley later joining as director.
-The pair were replaced by writer-director Misha Green before the project was cancelled entirely.
+The pair were replaced by writer-director Misha Green, before the project was cancelled entirely.